jmh3434/java-precourse/Precourse Java.md

      -   O(a), O(b) = O(a+b)
 2. Drop constants
 3. If you have different inputs, use different variables
-4. Drop non-dominate terms
+4. Drop non-dominant terms
      -   O(n+n^2) → O(n^2)

 ## Bubble Sort

-Take a look at the following visualization of Bubble Sort Sorting Algoritm : https://www.cs.usfca.edu/~galles/visualization/ComparisonSort.html.
+Take a look at the following visualization of Bubble Sort Sorting Algorithm : https://www.cs.usfca.edu/~galles/visualization/ComparisonSort.html.

-Algorithm visualizations are a great way to compare alrgoritms!
+Algorithm visualizations are a great way to compare algorithms!

-Bubble Sort is the simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in wrong order.
+Bubble Sort is the simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in the wrong order.

 This simplicity comes at a price!
 Bubble Sort is quite slow.